-From Austherm07 data the temperature at 5 Km depth is predicted to be between 168°C and 180°C in the Normanton area (Huston, D.L., 2010).
-It should be noted that the Austherm07 database may contain only one data point from within EPG 32.
+From Austherm07 data the temperature at 5 km depth is predicted to be between 168°C and 180°C in the Normanton area (Huston, D.L., 2010).
+It should be noted that the Austherm07 database may contain only one data point west of EPG 34 and no data points from within EPG 34.
 Extrapolation over a large area has taken place to calculate the predicted temperatures at depth, Figure 20.

-One down hole temperature value is available from drill hole GSQ Normanton 1, 65°C at 713m, located in EPG 32 (Derrington, E.A. & Williams, L.J., 1988).
+One down hole temperature value is available from drill hole GSQ Normanton 1, 65°C at 713m (Derrington, E.A. & Williams, L.J., 1988).
 It is unclear if corrections have been applied to this data to take into account the heat generated from drilling.
 In general a few weeks are allowed to pass before temperature measurements are taken to enable the well to equilibrate to ambient temperature.